MRivadeneira92/Study-Session-cs50-/README.md

 ### Getting data in

-The body of the program is divided into five sections.
+The body of the program is made from five divs, a navbar and a footer.
+The divs acts as containers are organised into two sections, the top one that includes *first-div* and *first-button, and the second one made of *second-div*, *bottom-buttons* and *bottom-text*.

+*first-div* contains the input *num-timers* that